What is Rejuvelac, and why do you need to make it?

-The most important reason for me is that it works as a starter in culturing vegan nut cheeses.
-And it gives the cheese its earthy smelly flavor.
-And fresh homemade cultured nut cheese tastes much better than store bought.
-Plus it is way much cheaper.
+To me, the most important reason is that it works as a starter in culturing vegan nut cheeses.
+Moreover, it gives the cheese its earthy, smelly flavour.
+And fresh homemade cultured nut cheese tastes much better than store-bought.
+Plus, it is way much cheaper.

-Second, Rejuvelac is highly nutritious fermented drink.
-Drinking it daily improves your gut health, encourages growing of good bacteria and helps to remove toxins.
-It is rich in vitamins B, C, E, proteins and probiotics.
+Second, Rejuvelac is a highly nutritious fermented drink.
+Drinking it daily improves gut health, encourages good bacteria growth, and helps remove toxins.
+It is also rich in vitamins B, C, and E, proteins, and probiotics.

 So how is it made?

-Rejuvelac is made by fermenting sprouted grains in a pure water.
-It is slightly fizzy drink with grainy and citrusy flavor.
-Originally it was made with wheat, but you can experiment with barley, rye, buckwheat, millet or quinoa.
-Every grain gives different flavors to your Rejuvelac.
+Rejuvelac is a slightly fizzy drink made by fermenting sprouted grains in pure water.
+It has a grainy, citrusy flavour.
+Although wheat was initially used, you can experiment with barley, rye, buckwheat, millet, or quinoa.
+Every grain imparts a different flavour to Rejuvelac.

-Make sure to buy preferably organic grains and rinse them well before soaking.
+Make sure to buy organic grains, preferably, and rinse them well before soaking them.
 Use filtered water ONLY.
 Sanitize your equipment.
-Discard Rejuvelac if it smells bad or if you see any mold forming.
+Discard Rejuvelac if it smells bad or if you see any mould forming.

 Let’s start.

 Measure 1/2 cup of grains.
-Rinse them well, put in a clean 1 liter jar and cover with filtered water.
-Cover with two layers of clean cheesecloth and secure with rubber band.
+Rinse them well, put them in a clean 1-litre jar, and cover them with filtered water.
+Cover them with two layers of clean cheesecloth and secure them with a rubber band.
 Let them soak overnight.

-When your grains have sprouted rinse them one more time and add 3 cups of filtered water.
-Cover with fresh clean cheesecloth and let it ferment on a counter for 1-3 days.
+When your grains have sprouted, rinse them again and add three cups of filtered water.
+Cover with fresh cheesecloth and let the mixture ferment on the counter for one to three days.

-Filter Rejuvelac through fine mesh strainer and keep in a fridge for up to 7 days.
-If after 7 days it still tastes good you can still drink it.
-Sometimes it can last up to 2 weeks.
-But better be safe than sorry.
+Filter Rejuvelac through a fine-mesh strainer and store it in the fridge for up to 7 days.
+If it still tastes good after 7 days, you can drink it.
+Sometimes, it can last up to 2 weeks, but better be safe than sorry.

 Discard the grains or feed them to birds.

-Now you can make your own nut cheese.
-Simply blend soaked nuts or seeds with just enough amount of Rejuvelac and pinch of salt in a high-speed blender.
-Transfer in a clean glass container and let it culture in a warm place for couple of days.
-When ready let your cheese firm up in a fridge overnight.
+Now, you can make your own nut cheese.
+Simply blend soaked nuts or seeds with just the right amount of Rejuvelac and a pinch of salt in a high-speed blender.
+Transfer to a clean glass container and let it culture in a warm place for a couple of days.
+When ready, let your cheese firm up in a fridge overnight.

 Rejuvelac